 Dr Ros Kennedy is a retired GP and has lived in Bristol for over 35 years.
 She became a Governor at the school in 2006 and has very much enjoyed helping and supporting the school as it became an academy and its development since then.

 She is Chair of the Governing Body and is a member of the Staffing Committee of Bristol Cathedral Trust.
-Her other roles include safeguarding and supporting the pastoral staff with Pupil Premium and Children in Care.
-Since her retirement, she is also a trustee at Bristol Drugs Project and Bristol Charities.
+Her other roles include supporting the pastoral staff with Pupil Premium.
+Since her retirement, she is also a trustee at Bristol Drugs Project and the Anchor Society.

 She was appointed High Sheriff of the County and City of Bristol for a year from march 2015.

 Focussing heavily on the building and construction, aerospace and defence, music and entertainment sectors, he also regularly presents at tax technical seminars as well as annual budget events.
 Mike is a member of a number of professional bodies and committees, including the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Taxation (CIOT).
-He qualified as a chartered accountant in 1987 and worked for nine years in the corporate tax department of KPMG before joining Smith & Williamson in 1996.

 Born in Leicestershire, he read History at University College Cardiff and moved to Bristol in 1978.
 He has had a long connection with Bristol Cathedral.
 Both his sons were choristers at the Cathedral School and he and his wife are congregation members.
-He has just stood down as Head Steward after eight years, and he is a Cathedral Council member and Treasurer of the Friends.
+He has just stood down as Head Steward after eight years, and he has been a Cathedral Council member.
 He is also involved in other local institutions in Keynsham.

-Merlyn is a senior Human Resources professional with over 20 years’ experience working in both Advisory and Strategic capacities and with extensive experience primarily in the public sector.
+Merlyn is a senior Human Resources professional with over 20 years’ qualified experience working in both Advisory and Strategic capacities and with extensive experience primarily in the public sector.
 Merlyn has worked in the NHS, Local Government, Education and currently the Civil Service focusing on Change Management, Organisational Development and Design and people management at all levels of the organisation.

 Gabrielle Pilgrim read English at Reading University and then trained as a teacher.
 After teaching English at primary and secondary level she completed a post graduate training in Dyslexia and the role of the Special Educational Needs Co-ordinator.
 She has taught for over thirty years in the maintained and independent sectors from the Foundation Stage to Sixth Form.
 She is also an Examination Access Arrangement Assessor.
 She became Governor with responsibility for Special Educational Needs in 2015.